-- 1. Any person attempting to certify as a private applicator must be at least 18 years of age. - 2.
-Any person seeking to be certified as a private applicator must pass a written core exam and a written exam in the area of his primary commodity.
-Both exams shall be closed book. - 3.
+- 1. Any person seeking to be certified as a private applicator must pass a written core exam and a written exam in the area of his primary commodity.
+Both exams shall be closed book. - 2.
 Exams may be taken at cooperating County University of Maine Cooperative Extension offices.
-Exams may also be offered at other locations designated by the Board staff or available on an appointment basis at the office of the Board. - 4.
+Exams may also be offered at other locations designated by the Board staff or available on an appointment basis at the office of the Board, - 3.
 Examination Procedures.
 All applicants shall comply with these rules or forfeit their opportunity to complete the exams at a specified appointment. - a.
-Applicant shall present a government issued identification to the moderator prior to commencement of exams.

-- b.
-Applicants should be present and ready to take the exams at the appointed time. - c.
-Applicants shall not talk during the examination period. - d.
+Applicants should be present and ready to take the exams at the appointed time. - b.
+Applicants shall not talk during the examination period. - c.
 Applicants shall not be allowed to bring any books, papers, calculators or electronically stored data into the examining room.
-Pencils and work sheets will be provided and all papers shall be collected at the end of the period. - e.
-Applicants shall not make notes of the exams and shall not leave the table during an exam unless authorized by the staff. - 5.
+Pencils and work sheets will be provided and all papers shall be collected at the end of the period.

+- d.
+Applicants shall not make notes of the exams and shall not leave the table during an exam unless authorized by the staff. - 4.
 Qualification Requirements.
 An applicant must achieve a passing score of 80 percent on each exam. - a.
 An applicant who fails the core exam may not retake that examination prior to 6 days after the date of such failed examination.
 If an applicant fails again the applicant must wait 6 more days before retaking the exam again. - b.
 An applicant who fails the exam in the area of his primary commodity may not retake the that examination prior to 6 days after the date of such failed examination.
 If an applicant fails again the applicant must wait 6 more days before retaking the exam again. - c.
 Any applicant must pass both the core and at least one commodity exam within 12 months before qualifying for certification. - d.
-Any applicant who violates any of the rules pertaining to examinations shall wait a minimum of 60 days before retesting. - 6.
-Certification under this section will expire on October 31st of the third year after the date of successful completion of the exams and on October 31st of every third year thereafter unless a special restricted certification period is assigned by the Board or Board staff. - B. Supplemental Certification.
-Private applicators who are certified as described in Section 2(A), and intend to conduct soil fumigation, non-soil fumigation or aerial applications must be certified in the appropriate supplemental category.
-Certification is obtained by passing a written exam with a minimum score of 80. - 1.
-Supplemental category exams shall be closed book. - 2.
-Supplemental category exams will be available year-round on an appointment basis at the Board's office in Augusta. - 3.
-Examination and qualification requirements described in Section 2(A)(4-6) pertain to supplemental certification.
+Any applicant who violates any of the rules pertaining to examinations shall wait a minimum of 60 days before retesting. - 5.
+At its discretion, the Board may, in special circumstances, offer the option of an oral core and commodity exam to a person with recognized difficulty in reading. - a.
+The person requesting this option must identify another qualified individual from whom he can seek advice and guidance necessary for the safe and proper use of pesticides related to his certification. - b.
+The person identified as reader and advisor to applicant must be present at time of oral exam and acknowledge his willingness to assist the private applicator. - 6.
+Certification under this section will expire on October 31st of the third year after the date of successful completion of the exams and on October 31st of every third year thereafter unless a special restricted certification period is assigned by the Board or Board staff.